 2. Get your probiotics AND prebiotics.
 Get your probiotics AND prebiotics.
 Prebiotics are a type of fiber that stimulates the growth of healthy bacteria.
 Prebiotic foods include asparagus, artichokes, oats, and apples.
 Probiotic foods like yogurt, sauerkraut, kombucha, and kimchi are a great source of live bacteria, specifically lactobacilli bacteria which is a good bacterium.

 Not everyone is a fan of eating probiotic food.
-If you find it hard to eat these foods, look for a probiotic supplement like PureBiotics™ Maxima, which contains at least 100 billion total probiotic cultures from 15 different strains and supports healthy gut flora.
+If you find it hard to eat these foods, look for a probiotic supplement that contains at least 100 billion total probiotic cultures from several different strains.

 3. Limit use of artificial sweeteners and antibiotics.
 Artificial sweeteners can increase growth of unhealthy bacteria and throw off blood sugar levels.
 Antibiotics are good for getting rid of the unhealthy bacteria, but they also kill the good bacteria and can cause disruption in the microbiome.